 They call him a servant leader that helps to keep things going and helps a median between the product owner and the team.

-Team consist of around seven member plus or minus two.
+The team consists of around seven members plus or minus two.
 If you have more members then split into more teams.
 Teams must be cross-functional so that the team can do all necessary analysis, design, implementation, testing, and documentation.

 One Small Request: